Trust Registration Service (TRS)

 - The TRS currently reflects government obligations under 4MLD

-- ‘Express’ trusts with UK liabilities are required to register whether UK or non UK resident
+- Under 4MLD ‘Express’ trusts with UK liabilities are required to register whether UK or non UK resident

-- No TRS obligations for trustees of a bare trust as no UK tax liability arises at trust level
+- Under 4MLD there are no TRS obligations for trustees of a bare trust as no UK tax liability arises at trust level

 Money Laundering Directives

-The article reflects Draft HMRC Guidance dated 22 November 2017.
+The article reflects 4MLD obligations (though see the 5MLD section at the end) and Draft HMRC Guidance dated 22 November 2017.
 There appears to be no published final guidance.
 The legislation is set out here

 In the past, HMRC required completion of paper Form 41G (Trust) to register a new trust.
 This captured important information such as the names and addresses of the trustees, details of any professional agent acting, the governing law, lifetime trust or will trust, and so on.
 HMRC did state however “if there is no income arising, and no likelihood of income or gains in the future, you do not need to complete this form”.
 This was a useful exclusion in situations where the trust fund simply comprised a non- income producing investment bond.